Year 5 is underway! We'll see you Nov. 06-14 2021 in Kilgore, Texas.

 Reel East Texas Film Festival is dedicated to showcasing independent filmmakers.

 Located in the heart of the East Texas Piney Woods, Kilgore is unlike any other town in Texas.
-Its wildcatter spirit and workman mindset is ideally suited for independent filmmakers, and Kilgore’s unique skyline, authentic downtown and tall pine trees make for a picturesque Texas backdrop.
-The city’s Main Street and Historic District is home to the iconic Texas landmark Texan theater, where all films are screened.
-Beyond downtown, Kilgore offers a cultural and learning experience with East Texas Oil Museum and the Rangerette Showcase.
+Its wildcatter spirit and workman mindset is ideally suited for independent filmmakers, and Kilgore’s signature skyline, authentic downtown and tall pine trees make for a picturesque Texas backdrop.
+The city’s Main Street and Historic District is home to the iconic Texas landmark Texan Theater, where all films are screened.
+Beyond downtown, Kilgore offers a cultural and learning experience with the Texas Museum of Radio & Broadcasting, the East Texas Oil Museum and the Rangerette Showcase.

 City events, parties, mixers and other custom-tailored activities make the Reel East Texas Film Festival a can’t miss for all filmmakers.